 “Simply beautiful … full of acoustic grandness” Maverick

 Josh Geffin is a folk singer-songwriter from Dorset, UK, now based in London.
-Known for his striking fingerpicking guitar style and poetic lyrics, Geffin has released two records of original songs, one of traditional folk songs and an instrumental guitar album.
+Known for his striking fingerpicking guitar style and poetic lyrics, Geffin has released four records: two of original songs, one of traditional folk songs and an instrumental guitar album.

 Raised in southern England, Geffin started writing songs aged 13, recording them on his father’s dusty 4-track cassette machine.
 He took an ‘apprenticeship’ with local band Roads, co-writing, recording, and performing at local pubs and festivals throughout his late teens.
 Geffin received his bachelor degree in Music from Dartington College in Devon, where he experimented with avant-garde composition.